-- the election of all the members of our Board of Directors; - the proposal to authorize us, with approval of our Board of Directors, to sell shares of our common stock during the next twelve months at a price below our then current net asset value per share; and - the ratification of our appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2009.
+- the election of all of the members of our Board of Directors; - the proposal to authorize us, with approval of our Board of Directors, to sell shares of our common stock during the next twelve months at a price below our then current net asset value per share; and

+• the ratification of our appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2010.

 Election of Directors.
 The affirmative vote, in person or by proxy, of a plurality of all the votes cast at the Annual Meeting is sufficient to elect a director.
 Each share may be voted for each of the six director nominees.
-Abstentions will have no effect on the outcome of the vote on this item.
+Votes that are withheld and broker non-votes will have no effect on the outcome of the vote on this item.